htso/Robinhood_at_a_glance/Data_Exploration.md

-# Exploring the robintrack data
+# Exploring the *robintrack* data

+As of Jun 20, the robintrack data comes in a total of 8,467 csv files, each file corresponds to one stock ticker.

+### Length of history

 ### Time steps

+### Stocks with no user interest

+### Abrupt changes in user holding